Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

 3. The next part, `cpeCray-22.08` is the name and version of the toolchain, specified by the `toolchain` parameter in the easyconfig.
 The version of the toolchain must always correspond to the version of the LUMI stack.
-So this is and easyconfig for installation in `LUMI/22.08`.
+So this is an easyconfig for installation in `LUMI/22.08`.

     This part is not present for the SYSTEM toolchain